-Our main results facilitate and inform applied work in a number of ways.
+Our main result facilitates and informs applied work in a number of ways.
 First and perhaps most important, determining the protocol of moves that is most realistic and appropriate for the application at hand may be amongst the most difficult choices a modeler has to make.
 In empirical work, in particular, the timing of decisions and the ability to commit is typically not observable to the researcher.
 Hence, we may be suspicious of any implication or prediction from a model that is driven by the protocol of moves that the modeler has chosen to impose, a point that has been made forcefully by Rosenthal (1991) and van Damme and Hurkens (1996) for normal-form games and by Kalai (2004) for large Bayesian games.
-Protocol invariance alleviates this concern and the burden of determining the protocol of moves for the class of separable dynamic game with noisy transitions by ensuring that equilibrium behavior is independent of the timing of decisions provided that periods are sufficiently short.
-Second, our main results caution against the presumption that imposing asynchronous instead of synchronous decisions on a dynamic stochastic game reduces the number of equilibria.
-Third, because the timing of decisions and the ability to commit is typically not observable, empirical work sometimes averages over different protocols of moves (Einav 2010).
+Protocol invariance alleviates this concern and the burden of determining the protocol of moves for the class of separable dynamic games with noisy transitions by ensuring that equilibrium behavior is independent of the timing of decisions provided that periods are sufficiently short.
+Second, because the timing of decisions and the ability to commit is typically not observable, empirical work sometimes averages over different protocols of moves (Einav 2010).
 This average depends on the assumed probability distribution over protocols of moves and may be difficult to interpret if it does not correspond to an equilibrium of any game.
 Protocol invariance renders averaging unnecessary.
+Third, our main result cautions against the presumption that imposing asynchronous instead of synchronous decisions on a dynamic stochastic game reduces the number of equilibria.
 Fourth, dynamic stochastic games are often not very tractable analytically and thus call for the use of numerical methods.
 Doraszelski and Judd (2007) show that the computational burden can vary by orders of magnitude with the protocol of moves.
-For the class of separable dynamic game with noisy transitions, protocol invariance justifies imposing the protocol of moves that is most convenient from a computational perspective.
+For the class of separable dynamic games with noisy transitions, protocol invariance justifies imposing the protocol of moves that is most convenient from a computational perspective.